ltdk96/codebox/README.md

 ## More Details on CodeBox (this repo)
 CodeBox is a **locally installed** Node.js API that wraps a **Docker-based sandbox** inside to **run untrusted code** on-demand, returning outputs to the local sender.

 CodeBox is developed based on **CompileBox** (https://github.com/remoteinterview/compilebox) with many security improvements and one major feature - the ability to execute a **full code project** instead of a single code file.
-This is valuable to ThinkCode.VN because code challenges often include many template-files, and we need to grade users' submissions.
+This is valuable to ThinkCode.VN because code challenges often include many template files, and we need to grade users' submissions.

 For an overview of the features and how safe CodeBox is in running untrusted code, please kindly refer to [this poster][5].